riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

       isDefault: true
 {{< / highlight >}}

-This is all you need to tell grafana about your mysql connection, here I am setting it as a editable, but I am not sure if it is actually already implemented feature.
-Remember to change these setting to once that you have in your configuration, I just typed here some dummy stuff.
+That is all you need to tell grafana about your mysql connection, here I am setting it as a editable, but I am not sure if it is actually already implemented feature.
+Remember to change these settings to the once that match your configuration, I just typed here some dummy stuff.
 Also covering password would be nice.

 Save this file inside created directory structure.
 Now to mount this as a volume we need to execute `docker run` with additional `-v` parameter.
-Cd to root path where `provisiong` dir is.
+Cd to root path where `provisioning` dir is.
-Remember that we want to replace path inside container `/etc/grafana/provisioning/datasources` with `./provisioning` to so to mount that dir just call
+Remember that we want to replace path inside container `/etc/grafana/provisioning/datasources` with `./provisioning` to do so, mount that dir just by calling:

 `docker run -p 3000:3000 -d -v $(pwd)/provisioning:/etc/grafana/provisioning my-grafana`